yumauri/effector-storage/README.md

 ### Units

-In order to synchronize _something_, you need to specify effector units.
-Depending on a requirements, you may want to use `store` parameter, or `source` and `target` parameters:
+In order to synchronize _something_, you need to specify Effector units.
+Depending on requirements, you may want to use the `store` parameter, or `source` and `target` parameters:

 - `store` ([_Store_]): Store to synchronize with local/session storage.
 - `source` ([_Event_] | [_Effect_] | [_Store_]): Source unit, which updates will be sent to local/session storage.